jaxon-k/mamdani-analysis/README.md

 - **Whiter precincts trended away from Mamdani** — a negative relationship was visible across the scatter plots, consistent with Cuomo's stronger performance in moderate and white Democratic neighborhoods
 - **Black and Hispanic precincts showed no clear linear relationship** — suggesting more heterogeneous support patterns in these communities that a simple linear model does not fully capture
 - **Assembly District 26 (Queens)** was among the strongest underperformers relative to the Democratic baseline, consistent with Cuomo's dominance in moderate outer-borough precincts

 ---

-## Limitations & Future Work

-- **Asian subgroup aggregation** — combining all Asian ethnicities into one category obscures meaningful variation.
-Mamdani's South Asian heritage likely drove concentrated support within South Asian communities specifically, which is invisible in aggregate
-- **Religion** — religious demographics are absent from the dataset but were central to the race.
-Mamdani's Muslim faith and position on Gaza generated both enthusiasm and opposition in ways that geographic and racial proxies cannot fully capture
-- **Income and education** — median income and college attainment are available in the dataset but were not included in the final model; both are likely significant predictors in a city as economically stratified as New York
-- **Ecological inference problem** — all analysis is at the precinct level; individual-level conclusions should be drawn carefully

----